Soulayman-A/GestionUtilisateur/README.md

 # GestionUtilisateur

 This repository contains a full-stack user management application.
-It features a secure backend built with Java and Spring Boot, using JWT for authentication, and a responsive frontend developed with React, TypeScript, and Chakra UI.
+It features a secure backend built with Java and Spring Boot, using JWT for authentication, and a frontend developed with React, TypeScript, and Chakra UI.

 ## Features